arangodb/docs/3.7/tutorials-reduce-memory-footprint.md

 --javascript.v8-max-heap 256
 ```

-With that above settings, you can reduce the memory usage of V8 to 256 MB and just
+Using the settings above, you can reduce the memory usage of V8 to 256 MB and just
 one thread.
 There is a chance that some operations will be aborted because they run
-out of memory, in the web interface for instance.
+out of memory in the web interface for instance.
 Also, JavaScript requests will be
 executed one by one.

 If you are very tight on memory, and you are sure that you do not need V8, you